planetscale/docs/content/faq/five.md

 ---
-question: Why should I use PlanetScale Cloud Database?
+question: Why should I use PlanetScale CNDb?
 order: 5
 ---

-PlanetScale is a relational database platform that helps companies horizontally scale data in the cloud.

-PlanetScale is the perfect solution for companies that:
+PlanetScale CNDb is the perfect solution for companies that:

 - Want to store transactional data without having to worry about scaling.
 - Want to move to Kubernetes on premise or on public cloud.